+Total: 3

 Provide full statistical inference about an association between serum LDL and age based on your regression model.

 The ordinary least squares regression that presumes homoscedasticity was implemented to analyze the association between serum LDL and age.

 From the linear regression analysis, the estimated mean LDL is -0.09 mg/dl (on average) which is not statistically significant different from 0 (two sided P = 0.6944).
 95% confidence interval contains 0 and suggests the observed result would not be unusual if the true difference in mean LDL is between -0.54mg/dl and 0.36 mg/dl.
 Therefore, we can’t reject the null hypothesis of no association between serum LDL and age based on the regression model.